SoftwareAG/c8y-docs/content/web/tutorials-bundle/internationalization.md

     msgstr "Mr. Smith is {age} years old (it)"
     ```

-2. Open the `package.json` file, and modify the `c8y.application` object like so:
+2. Open the `package.json` file, and modify the `c8y.application` object as shown below:

     ```json
     {